josephmoresena/Rxmxnx.JNetInterface/docs/jni-references.md

 - The `JLocalObject` or `ILocalObject` instance does not have a loaded local reference.
 The active reference is held by an associated global or weak global reference.
 - The `JLocalObject` or `ILocalObject` instance was created within the scope of a call from Java to JNI as a parameter.
-  The behavior of JNI native call adapters will be detailed later.
+  The behavior of JNI native call adapters is detailed later.

 **Note:** In some cases, it may not be necessary to explicitly release local references created within the active environment frame, or some references may be released without calling the `Dispose()` method.